Norwegian oil and gas workers start strike, cutting output | Headlines

 It is ultimately the operator's - Equinor's - decision to shut output.
 Equinor was not immediately available to comment on the last announced escalation.
 THREE-STEP ESCALATION

-Industrial action began at midnight local time (2200 GMT) at three fields - Gudrun, Oseberg South and Oseberg East - and will expand to three other fields - Kristin, Heidrun and Aasta Hansteen - from midnight on Wednesday.
-A seventh field, Tyrihans, will also have to shut on Wednesday because its output is processed from Kristin.
+Industrial action began at midnight local time (2200 GMT) at three fields - Gudrun, Oseberg South, and Oseberg East - and will expand to three other fields - Kristin, Heidrun, and Aasta Hansteen - from midnight on Wednesday.
+A seventh field, Tyrihans, will also have to shut down on Wednesday because its output is processed from Kristin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)